autoelk/AnkiChinese/README.md

 ## Generate New AnkiChinese Deck
 How to create an entirely new Anki deck with the name `ankichinese_output.apkg` in the current directory using custom AnkiChinese styling.

-1. Create `input.txt` with the characters you want to scrape (avoid non-Chinese characters).
+1. Create `input.txt` with the characters you want to scrape.
-2. Run `ankichinese`.
+2. Run `ankichinese -x anki`.
 3. Open Anki and import `ankichinese_output.apkg`.

 **Updating is Easy!**